-The health risks of heat are no joke.
+Rising temperatures can mean more than just discomfort: Extreme heat poses considerable health risks.
 From 1999 to 2010, more than 9,000 people died in the U.S. alone due to heat illnesses.

-Dr. Mark Morocco, a clinical professor of emergency medicine at Ronald Reagan UCLA Medical Center, warns that heat stroke and other heat-related illness should not be taken lightly.
-Rather, extreme heat can have very dangerous – and sometimes fatal – effects on the body.
+Mark Morocco, MD, a clinical professor of emergency medicine at Ronald Reagan UCLA Medical Center, warns that heat stroke and other heat-related illness should not be taken lightly.

-"Extreme heat illness – heat stroke – 'cooks' your brain and organs, and can be deadly," he says.
-"Think of heat stroke like brain stroke, a true medical emergency causing brain symptoms like confusion, fainting, or difficulty with simple activities like talking or walking."
+"Extreme heat illness – heat stroke – 'cooks' your brain and organs, and can be deadly," says Dr. Morocco.
+"Think of heat stroke like brain stroke, a true medical emergency causing brain symptoms like confusion, fainting or difficulty with simple activities like talking or walking."

 If you have such symptoms or see someone who does, immediately seek help or call 911.
 Don’t wait until the situation is dire, Morocco says.